-In the spirit of celebrating the the great people that we are honored to work with at Jellyfish, I wanted to share a recent discussion that I had with Sydney Smith, a rockstar on our Business Development team.
+In the spirit of celebrating the great people that we work with at Jellyfish, I wanted to share a recent discussion that I had with Sydney Smith, a rockstar on our team.
 We discussed her experiences on the Jellyfish sales team, the aspects of startup culture that she enjoys, and a very special team member that goes out of her way to help anyone in need.

 How did you first find Jellyfish and what drew you to the role?